Robin Greenfield’s Commitment to Financial and Corporate Transparency

 Geoff Lawton’s Permaculture Online donated $1,072 to REJ for sharing their online permaculture course on social media.
 (08/12/21) Permaculture is a practice that can regenerate Earth and society.
 This course is one of the many great courses available to educate and empower people to practice permaculture.

 PHADE biodegradable straws donated $8,500 to REJ for a social media promotion.
 (10/01/21) I shared this alternative to plastic straws.
-I do believe that it would be a huge step forward if industry and society switched to this alternative.
+I do believe that it would be a very positive step forward if industry and society switched to this biodegradable alternative.
 However, I encourage people to use reusable items whenever possible and avoid disposable items, even compostable.
-There are better straw options out there than this biodegradable straw, including reusable straws and compostable straws made of hay.
+There are also more sustainable options out there than this biodegradable straw, including reusable straws and compostable straws made of hay.
+This promotion was not in my highest integrity because this environmental solution is not a solution with the highest integrity, in my opinion.

 Action for Climate Emergency donated $2,000 to REJ for a social media promotion.
 (11/18/21) I did a video on YouTube encouraging people to “petition congress to pass a declaration of a climate emergency in order to unlock funds and resources to take bold, climate action.”
 I believe we must make drastic changes in our political systems if we have a chance at a quality future for humanity.
 We need to tackle change both from bottom up and top down.
 However, I generally encourage people to focus on individual and community action, rather than put their hope and energy in large governments that have shown very little desire to make the large changes we need.
-At the hight level of government it is difficult to see what is true, but overall I feel like this is a good organization working for meaningful change.
+At high levels of government, it is difficult to see what is true, but overall I feel like this is an organization with high integrity working for meaningful change.

 Vivobarefoot donated $5,000 to LLA for a social media promotion.
-(05/30/21) Vivobarefoot is a company with a mission very much in alignment with mine, providing an alternative to the many unethical shoe companies that most people are aware of and purchase from.
+(05/30/21) Vivobarefoot is a company with a mission very much in alignment with mine, providing an alternative to the many exploitative shoe companies that most people purchase from.
 I shared two campaigns for them.
-One was a a health focused movement raising awareness “of the damaging effects the shoe industry” with a call to action for these companies to change.
-The other was “educating on how industrial farming, waste and water acidification, algae began disproportionality blooming choking the fresh waterways, decimating ecosystems and already vulnerable Indigenous people’s habitat.”
+One was a health- focused movement raising awareness of the damaging effects of the shoe industry with a call to action for these companies to change.
+The other was educating on how industrial farming contributes to water acidification, algae blooms that choke out fresh waterways and the decimation of ecosystems and already vulnerable Indigenous people’s habitat.

 Brita donated $4,025 to LLA for a social media promotion.
 (11/15/21) The campaign was to encourage people to stop using plastic bottled water and to switch to the more sustainable option of reusable bottles, with one option being Brita’s filtering water bottles.
-I don’t believe that Brita is the best option on the market for water filtering and purification, but I believe they are working to be part of the solution in a meaningful way with these reusable water bottles with filters and their initiatives to encourage to reduction of disposable bottled water.
+I don’t believe that Brita is the option on the market with the highest environmental ethics for water filtering and purification, but I believe they are working to be part of the solution in a meaningful way with these reusable water bottles with filters and their initiatives to encourage the reduction of disposable bottled water.

 Wild Abundance donated $1,000 to LLA for a social media promotion.
 (11/30/21) Wild Abundance is an incredible school that teaches “practical skills for personal empowerment and community resilience, with deep respect for the natural world.”
-I hold this school at the highest regards and am good friends with the founder, Natalie Bogwalker.
+I hold this school in the highest integrity and am Dear Friends with the founder, Natalie Bogwalker.

-Alms App donated $2,000 to LLA for a social media promotion.
-(12/30/21) Alms is a “Alms is a well-being social app for taking action in real-life to feel better and get happier” and live more sustainably.
+–Alms App donated $2,000 to LLA for a social media promotion.
+(12/30/21) “Alms is a well-being social app for taking action in real life to feel better and get happier and live more sustainably”.
 I think this is a great alternative to mainstream social media for people to use.

--Pantry Films donated $10,000 to fund REJ in producing a series of short videos featuring people doing good (see a selection of short films here).
+-Pantry Films donated $10,000 to fund REJ in producing a series of short videos entitled “People Doing Good” (see a selection of short films here).
 Pantry films is run by Dan Keston in Los Angeles.
-They made this contribution because our missions align and they want to see good people and initiatives getting the attention and promotion they need.
+They made this contribution because our missions align and they want to see people and initiatives in service to humanity getting the attention and promotion they need.
 We included the Pantry Films logo at the end of each video.

 In-kind donations to Regeneration, Equity and Justice

 Chelsea Green Publishing donated about 40 books for our community library.
-Chelsea Green specializes in book on sustainable living and has a high code of ethics and is a publishing company I highly respect and recommend.
+Chelsea Green specializes in books on sustainable living.
+They have a high code of ethics and are a publishing company I highly respect and recommend.

 New Society Publishers donated about 40 books for our community library.
-New Society is the publishers of my first book and one of the most sustainable and ethical publishing companies out there.
-I I highly respect and recommend New Society.
+New Society published my first book and they are one of the most sustainable and ethical publishing companies that I know of.
+I highly respect and recommend New Society.

 -Berkey donated a water filter for our community house.

--Life Without Plastic donated some items for our community house.
+–Life Without Plastic donated some kitchen and bathroom items for our community house.

 -Trobolo donated a compost toilet for our community house.